Activity level and subsidised care

 Example of combining hours

 Oliver is a single parent working 40 hours a fortnight.
-He spends another 10 hours a fortnight doing unpaid work in his family’s business.
-Oliver can combine the hours he spends each fortnight doing these 2 different recognised activities.
+They spend another 10 hours a fortnight doing unpaid work in his family’s business.
+Oliver can combine the hours they spend each fortnight doing these 2 different recognised activities.

 Oliver does 50 hours of recognised activity per fortnight.
-This means he can access up to 100 hours of subsidised child care for each child per fortnight.
+This means they can access up to 100 hours of subsidised child care for each child per fortnight.

 QC 49396